kjt14/Project-Judgement/README.md

 📣 Contact

-For questions or contributions, please reach out to the Team Leader via the team WhatsApp group or open a GitHub issue.
+For questions or contributions, please reach out to the Team Leader and project guide Dhilip J via the team WhatsApp group or open a GitHub issue.

 ---